 Ayurvedic Diet to Prepare You for Your First Pregnancy

 One may find remnants of this with midwives as well as older women.
-However, a comprehensive and detailed diet plan is being currently practised solely by the Vaidyas of the classical medical tradition.
+However, a comprehensive and detailed diet plan is being currently practiced solely by the Vaidyas of the classical medical tradition.

 Ahar (Food)

-Purusha (or human) is born and eventually grows from the Ahar Rasa.
+Purusha (or humans) is born and eventually grow from the Ahar Rasa.
 Therefore, Ahar Rasa must be healthily maintained.
-The food, as well as behaviour, should be such that the Ahar Rasa is completely protected.
-As the Garbha (or foetus) is a diminutive form of Purusha, the child’s birth and growth depend significantly on the mother’s food and actions.
+The food, as well as behavior, should be such that the Ahar Rasa is completely protected.
+As the Garbha (or fetus) is a diminutive form of Purusha, the child’s birth and growth depend significantly on the mother’s food and actions.

 The food consumed by the pregnant woman does three things: